Deflation is when prices fall. It is the opposite of inflation.

 History of deflation

-Deflation in the United States is very rare, and hasn't occurred in more than six decades.
-While there have been brief periods of deflation in the past 100 years, the country hasn't experienced a prolonged period of deflation since the Great Depression in the 1920s.
+Deflation in the United States is very rare; it hasn't occurred in more than six decades.
+While there have been brief periods of deflation in the past 100 years, the country hasn't experienced a prolonged period of deflation since the Great Depression in the 1930s.
 The period was marred by a massive drop in prices that put many companies out of business and their employees out of work.